commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 ([when `Initial` CTP transaction stage was introduced](http://dev.commercetools.com/release-notes.html#release-notes---commercetools-platform---version-release-29-september-2017))
 `Pending` state means that the transaction was accepted/processed by Payone service, but still not completed.
 This might happen in following cases:
-  - _redirect_ payments: buyer was redirected to payment provider page (PayPal, Credit Card verification, Sofortüberweisung etc), but still not completed/approved the payment
+  - _redirect_ payments: buyer was redirected to payment provider page (PayPal, Paydirekt, Credit Card verification, Sofortüberweisung etc), but still not completed/approved the payment
   - _bank transfer_, like `CASH_ADVANCE` or other bank transfer methods.
 This means the bill was issued, but still not completed by customer